nicolasdespres/hunittest/README.rst

 * Does not work with nested TestCase.
 * If shell-completion does not work whereas you have configured it well, you probably have a module that cannot be imported.
-I do not know how to print error message in this case using argcomplete.
-Thus, to trouble shoot such situation do:
+In such case an error message is issued.
+Sometimes it will be printed more than once whereas you just hit TAB once.
+In all case, to trouble shoot the buggy modules in such situation do:
   ``hunittest -c myproject.test`` to check for any error.

 Hacking